 - Grand Canal, Looking East from the Campo San Vio – Canaletto, 1723-24

-The painting is vividly painted and showcased the breathtaking view of St Mark’s Square in Venice.
+The painting is vividly painted and showcases the breathtaking view of St Mark’s Square in Venice.

 - Les Vessenots in Auvers – Van Gogh, 1890